RanaRehman2009/Cash-Recorder/README.md

 ## Info and Libarys
 After research about how I could store the data, I settled on SQLite or something like that.
+For databases I could use:
+    - SQLITE3
+    - MySQL
+    - PostgreSQL